Package 'glossa'

 Raster stack with layers lon and lat.

-Cross-Validation for BART Model
+Cross-validation for BART model

 Description

-This function performs k-fold cross-validation for a Bayesian Additive Regression Trees (BART) model using presence-absence data and environmental covariate layers.
+This function performs cross-validation for a Bayesian Additive Regression Trees (BART) model using presence-absence data and environmental covariate layers.
 It calculates various performance metrics for model evaluation.

 Usage

-cv_bart(data, k = 10, seed = NULL)
+cross_validate_model(data, folds, predictor_cols = NULL, seed = NULL)

 Arguments